-Students are admitted to the Master of Science in counseling psychology or Master of Education in counseling and personnel services based upon the student's previous academic record, scores on admission tests, and recommendations.
+Students are admitted to the Master of Science in counseling psychology based upon the student's previous academic record, scores on admission tests, and recommendations.
 Admission is selective; the faculty selects the best candidates from the applicant pool.
 The following tests are required for the respective master's programs:

-- Master of Science in Counseling Psychology Graduate Record Examination (GRE) - Master of Education Non-Teacher Alternate Route Option School Counseling Miller Analogy Test or GRE
+Master of Science in Counseling Psychology - Graduate Record Examination (GRE)